bloqly/bloqly/README.md

 BLOQLY_HOME=./demo/home/ymir ./bq.sh
 ```

-`BLOQLY_HOME` is name of folder which contains configuration of a node and where log files will be created.
+`BLOQLY_HOME` is name of a folder which contains configuration of a node and where log files will be created.

 For these wondering, the names of the configurations are the names of the moons of Saturn (well, except "main").